-A challenging campaign production for an agency is when installations needs live streaming.
+A challenging campaign production for an agency is when installations need live streaming.
 Rackfish has been working with live streaming from remote rural areas in Mexico to Potter’s Field outside the mayor’s office in London.
-In this article we provide some insights into how we have solved the delivery in cooperation with creatives from involved agencies, developers from production companies and our own expertise in streaming technology.
+In this article, we provide some insights into how we have solved the delivery in cooperation with creatives from involved agencies, developers from production companies and our own expertise in streaming technology.

 Projects involving live streaming are becoming increasingly popular thanks to a couple of reasons.

-Firstly, the creative work in these projects often involves live video feeds on the campaign page, which usually tend to be more interesting than “static” campaigns.
+Firstly, the creative work in these projects often involves live video feeds on the campaign page, which usually tends to be more interesting than “static” campaigns.
 They also lend themselves to special events or interactive installations during the campaign (e.g. inviting celebrities, doing performances in front of the cameras, etc.)

 Secondly, technology advances have made it more feasible to provide live video to a large number of visitors, even from remote locations.
 Cameras that can be operated remotely that are weather- and tamperproof as well as internet connections from temporary locations are easier thanks to 4G/LTE connectivity, satellite Internet links, short time rented uplinks, etc.